5 Things to Do Before Taking the GMAT™ Online Exam

 2. Think ahead about preparing your environment

 Many online test takers so far have noted that they really liked being able to test at home in a space that they could control.
-When asked what they liked most about the GMAT Online exam, one said:
+When asked what they liked most about the GMAT Online exam, some said:

 3. Know what to expect during check-in